-I'm a Ph.D.
-Student in Economics at the University of Illinois at Urbana - Champaign
+I am a Ph.D.
+Candidate in Economics at the University of Illinois at Urbana - Champaign

-My research interest include urban economics, real estate economics, and transportation economics.
+My research interest include urban, transportation, and real estate economics.

-My current research focuses on land values, building heights, parking prices, and cities’ walkability.
+My current research focuses on traffic, parking, land values, building heights, and cities’ walkability.